mkijowski/ceg3400/AWS_GUIDE.md

 ## Getting Started with AWS Academy

 1. Open email from AWS Academy to accept invite to course.
-   - Email your course instructor if you did not recieve an email.
+   - Email your course instructor (me matthew.kijowski@wright.edu) if you did not recieve an email.
 2. You will be joined to a Canvas course called AWS Academy Learner Lab - Foundation Services
    - If you are in multiple courses using AWS, you may need to get used to the "Dashboard" to spend funds in the correct course.
 3. Within the course, click **Modules**